Gayatri-Shinde25/Tableau-Projects/README.md

 Project Overview

 This project focuses on creating visualizations using Tableau, combining them into a comprehensive dashboard.
 The dataset used is related to COVID-19, with various queries run in SQL to extract meaningful insights.
-The goal is to make the project accessible for beginners, allowing you to build your first Tableau dashboard and add it to your portfolio or resume.
+The goal is to make the project easy to visualize and draw insights to strategize the replication of Covid 19 and understand the Covid prone zones and Countries.
 ### Data Sources
 1. COVID-19 Dataset (covid_data.csv)
 Columns: